 Hygiene and cleanliness

-Keeping up with safety measures like illuminating emergency signs and dedicated emergency exits can go a long way.
-If the signs are powered by radioactive isotopes like tritium, they should be checked for their half life date and replaced if broken.
-Electronically powered signs should have their backup batteries checked for their charge and connections freed of residue.
+Keeping up with safety measures like illuminating emergency signs and dedicated emergency exits can go long.
+For example, radioactive isotopes like tritium are used to power up the signboards.
+Therefore, they should be checked for their half-life date and replaced if broken.
+Likewise, electronically powered signs should have their backup batteries checked for charge and connections free of residue.

 Property and Liability Insurance